strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

 The [strongbox-web-integration-tests](https://github.com/strongbox/strongbox-web-integration-tests) project contains various integration tests for the Strongbox project and the different repository layout formats supported by it.
 We use Maven to for the build, which in term starts a Strongbox instance and executes Groovy-based tests against it.

+The code used to start the Spring Boot application is either retrieved from our repository, or, if you've made local modifications, it uses them directly from your local Maven cache.

+This project is often referred to as `s-w-i-t` for brevity.

 The following build tools have Groovy-based integration tests:

 * Gradle